samarth-uttam/samarth-uttam.github.io/_pages/about.md

 📚 I’m a graduate from The Hong Kong University of Science and Technology with my thesis focussing "On the Planning of Handling Large Arbitrarily Curved Glass Sheets"

-📽️ I am also interested in software development for the robotic / additive manufacturing development.
+📽️ I am also interested in software development for the robotic / additive manufacturing applications.